Press "Enter" to skip to content

 Click for more information

 The bp Cherry Point refinery is responding to an incident at the facility today.
 The situation is contained and does not pose a risk to nearby communities.
-We can confirm four people have been injured and have been transported to a local hospital.
+We can confirm four [later updated to 3] people have been injured and have been transported to a local hospital.
 All other staff is accounted for.
 Our top priority is the safety of our employees, contractors, and the community.
 We will share additional information as it becomes available.

 bp spokesperson (April 18, 2026)